Quantum-Creative-Group/quantum_nodes/README.md

   </p>

 * <ins>*Anaconda* environment and *Blender*</ins><br>
-  In this part, we will create a new conda environment and install the necessary packages.<br>
+  In this part, we will create a new conda environment and install the necessary packages for Quantum Nodes.<br>
   Then, we will tell *Blender* to use our environment instead of the python that comes with by default.<br>

   * Launch the anaconda prompt in administrator mode (`LEFT SHIFT + right click`):<br><br>